wanghaisheng/responsive-landing-page-starter/content/blog/en/voice-text-ai-bot-interface.md

 Watch the video of our conversation here, or scroll below the video to read the full transcript.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EG3fOTWlSDs" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
+<youtube id="EG3fOTWlSDs"></youtube>

-**Sam Machin ** *(Nexmo Developer Advocate & Alexa Champion):* Voice versus text.
+**Sam Machin**  *(Nexmo Developer Advocate & Alexa Champion):* Voice versus text.
 So we've just been talking about some of the advantages of text for chatbots and there was something for voice bots.
 Do we need both?
 What's the pros and cons of each?
 Is it a case of the right one for the right situation?
 And should things be available on both channels?
 Are there some things where I might want to be able to let the user have exactly the same experience on voice and text or not?

 **Syd Lawrence** *(CEO/Co-Founder of [The Bot Platform](https://thebotplatform.com/)*): I think some of the examples that Oscar was saying earlier like recipes or you're walking in from your car, like your hands are filled with shopping bags.
 I mean, that by far needs to be voice.
 Like, without a shadow of a doubt.
 I think there are certainly other contexts.
 Well, sometimes when you need a screen for feedback or screen for information where voice has issues.
 But yeah, context is definitely important.